lprichar/EmployeeTracker/README.md

 Summary
 ======

-Don't you hate it when a co-worker leaves your company and you never got the chance to say goodbye?
+Don't you hate it when a co-worker leaves your company and you never get the chance to say goodbye?

 EmployeeTracker solves the problem of Employers not notifying their employees of departures or new hires by monitoring a URL that contains a list of employees and employee id numbers.